-The SENCO at the school is Ms. D.Jones and she has the responsibility to:
+The SENCO at the school is Ms. D.Jones and Miss Buckley.
+They have the responsibility to:

 - know which children have a medical condition and which have special educational needs because of their condition. - liaise with other staff to ensure children with medical conditions continue to make expected progress. - Work with teachers make the necessary arrangements and make reasonable adjustments if a child needs special consideration or access arrangements in exams (liaise with assessment coordinator).